-A persistent high cost borrowing environment, coupled with continuing stress in the Bank's flagship business and RBI reducing the Repo Rate can impact Net Interest Margins (NIMs) forecast for FY 2025-26.
-The Bank took cognisance of the prevailing interest rate outlook and after reviewing its liquidity position, had optimised its deposit interest rates during the quarter.
-Given that there are expectations on further policy rate cuts, the Bank has also suitably factored the economic expectations in its internal budgeting and strategy setting for the ensuing year.

-- Guardrail 1.0 and 2.0 (effective April 1, 2025, at industry level) relating to microfinance business were implemented in the Bank during the financial year.
-The implementation of lender caps and quantum of credit is likely to extend the stress up to September 2025, post which, normalisation can be expected in credit and portfolio performance. - During the year, RBI had directed to cease and desist business operations in two MFIs on account of usurious interest rates charged until corrective actions were implemented.
+- A persistent high cost borrowing environment, coupled with continuing stress in the Bank's flagship business and RBI reducing the Repo Rate can impact Net Interest Margins (NIMs) forecast for FY 2025-26.
+The Bank took cognisance of the prevailing interest rate outlook and after reviewing its liquidity position, had optimized its deposit interest rates during the quarter.
+Given that there are expectations on further policy rate cuts, the Bank has also suitably factored the economic expectations in its internal budgeting and strategy setting for the ensuing year. - Guardrail1.0 and 2.0 (effective April 1, 2025, at industry level) relating to microfinance business were implemented in the Bank during the financial year.
+The implementation of lender caps and quantum of credit is likely to extend the stress up to September 2025, post which, normalization can be expected in credit and portfolio performance. - During the year, RBI had directed to cease and desist business operations in two MFIs on account of usurious interest rates charged until corrective actions were implemented.
 Further, the alleged malpractices adopted by unregulated entities received media attention leading to government interventions through passage of ordinances.
 While the Karnataka ordinance overtly exempts Regulated Entities (REs), the Bank runs the risk of potential misinterpretation at implementation level.
-The presence of floating provisions in the Bank, however, provides comfort in reporting lower Net NPAs during the year. - During the year, the Bank has comprehensively reviewed the portfolio performance in its flagship segment.
-While there is some comfort that the Bank's internal performance is better than industry trends, the Bank undertook comprehensive reviews of its state wise credit policies after incorporating the idiosyncratic risk factors prevalent in each state. - Natural disasters, election cycles, local events etc. continue to be key macro-economic risks for the Bank.
+The presence of floating provisions in the Bank, however, provides comfort in reporting lower Net NPAs during the year.